ryochack/peep/README.md

 (num)h         Scroll horizontally left
 (num)L         Scroll horizontally right half page (num)H         Scroll horizontally left half page
-0              Go to the beggining of line
+0              Go to the beginning of line
-$              Go to the end of line g              Go to the beggining of file
+$              Go to the end of line g              Go to the beginning of file
 G              Go to the end of file
 [num]g [num]G  Go to line [num]
 /pattern       Search forward in the file for the regex pattern